-- 1. Each form must be typed and submitted electronically.
-Handwritten forms will not be accepted. - 2.
-Each form must be signed by two FPH Fellows in good standing. - 3.
-Both signatures must appear on the same form.
-Scanned signatures are acceptable. - 4.
-Specific evidence of the candidate's contribution to one or more of the criteria must be provided in the proposal form: - a. contribution to the science, literature or practice of public health - b. raising the profile of public health - c. contribution (or potential contribution) to the work of FPH
+- 5. If proposer 2 makes changes to the form which should be reviewed by proposer 1 before submission, they should click 'save changes' once complete.
+An email alert will be sent to proposer 1 asking them to review the amended form and, if happy with the changes, 'submit proposal'.
+Proposer 2 will then be requested by email to 'submit' the proposal. - 6.
+Once the nomination form has been submitted by both proposers, a confirmation of receipt email will be sent to proposer 1 and proposer 2. - 7.
+Specific evidence of the nominee's contribution to one or more of the criteria must be provided on the nomination form: - a. contribution to the science, literature or practice of public health - b. raising the profile of public health - c. contribution (or potential contribution) to the work of FPH